xiaorui-jiang/xiaorui-jiang.github.io/_pages/includes/intro.md

 I am currently seeking a PhD position and I hope to continue my research in the areas mentioned above.

-You can learn more about me and contact me through the following methods 👇
+You can learn more about me and contact me through the following methods 👇   (Last updated: Dec 11, 2024)

 📖 [Google Scholar](https://scholar.google.com/citations?user=DAJ7HogAAAAJ&hl=zh-CN)      💬 <a href="./images/wechat.jpg" target="_blank">WeChat</a>        📧 <a href="mailto:xrjiang@mail.ustc.edu.cn">Email</a>